kim-n-lee/saintlouisfarms/README.md

 The application was designed with three types of users in mind: farmers, clients, and non-authenticated users.

 Farmers have the ability to set up a store.
 They can manage their inventory by uploading, deleting, and updating items.
 Farmers can customize their store settings according to their needs.
-They have access to a dashboard that provides real-time updates on past and current orders well as a profile section.
+They have access to a dashboard that provides real-time updates on past and current orders well as a customizable farmer profile.
 Two different product views are available for farmers: a condensed table view for inventory management and a store preview option that allows them to see how products will appear for clients.

 Clients can conveniently place orders from farms using a shopping cart feature.
 They can also track the live status of their orders in through three stages: unconfirmed, confirmed, and fulfilled.
 The system will automatically adjust the inventory of ordered items to ensure availability.
 Additionally, clients have access to a comprehensive order history log where they can review all of their purchases.